Updated: December 21, 2022

 Not so fast.

 There are a number of common household items that cannot go on a moving truck.
-Keep reading to find out what you should never load in a truck, and what you should do instead.
+Keep reading to find out what you should never load in a moving truck, and what you should do instead.

 1. Hazardous Materials